Shamima Begum the Bangladeshi IS bride

 Conclusion

-Women might have kind, caring, understanding, submissive and soft-headed, but the women who travelled ISIS-controlled territory or stayed with them for an extended period of time develop a sense of desensitisation.
-Over time they witnessed the killing, bombing and religious exigencies backed by the political aspiration these muhajuirah’s worldview changed.
+Over time they witnessed the killing, bombing and religious exigencies backed by the political aspiration of these muhajuirah’s worldview changed.
 Backed by desensitised feeling never hesitate to kill someone with even gruesome intent which is even a greater reason for higher pleasure.
 They became a potential killing object as time passes.

 They become desensitised to extreme violence aimed at their opponents.
 The female migrants in our sample have been significantly affected by the loss of their husbands, which has, in some cases, strengthened their commitment to ISIS.
 These women are capable of carrying out any potential devastation and big influences on the vulnerable groups of the people who sustain the same ideological views.